 4. Connect the Past to the Present.

-Racism in the United States has a long and appalling past.
+Racism in the United States has a long and abhorrent past.
 From slavery to Jim Crow and segregation, there is a lot to teach about race and racism.
 When you discuss current incidents of racism and injustice, it is often helpful to ground the discussions in an historical context.
 Where relevant, provide historical background to connect the past to the present.
-For example, the murder of nine parishioners at a Charleston church necessitates a history lesson about the Confederate flag because the perpetrator was associated with white supremacy ideology and the Confederate flag; a public conversation about the flag’s meaning and historical connection to slavery took place following the incident.
-This can provide a positive motivation for reluctant history students to learn about the past as a way to more deeply understand the present.
+For example, what took place in Charlottesville in 2017 and the storming of the U.S. Capitol in 2020 necessitates a history lesson about the Confederate flag and white supremacy ideology, the flag's meaning and its historical connection to slavery.
+This can provide a proactive motivation for reluctant history students to learn about the past as a way to more deeply understand the present.

 5. Understand Perspective.

 Perspective is a person’s individual way of regarding situations and facts, their point of view.
-Help students understand that one’s perspective is shaped by their own racial background as well as other aspects of their identity, their peers, family, life experiences, what they are exposed to in the media, etc. Understanding that people have different perspectives on incidents and situations is helpful in deconstructing that one person may see the same situation differently than someone else.
-This is especially important to understand with racial situations because white people and people of color may not see the situation in the same light; within racial groups there will also be diversity of perspective.
+Help students understand that one’s perspective is shaped by their own racial background as well as other aspects of their identity, their peers, family, lived experiences, what they are exposed to in the media, etc. Understanding that people have different perspectives on incidents and situations is helpful in deconstructing that one person may see the same situation differently than someone else.
+This is especially important to understand with racial situations because white people and people of color often do not see the situation in the same light.
+And within racial groups, there will also be diversity of perspective.